MorganShorter/sp_migrate/README.md

 5) Configure 'target_db' in sp_migrate/sp_migrate/settings.py, create the database in PostgreSQL.
 This is our target migration database.
 6) Run 'python manage.py syncdb --database=target_db' to create the target database table structure.
 7) Run 'python merge.py' and follow the misleading prompts.

+sp_migrate/target/psql:
+Dumps here have been created using pg_dump.
+To load the database first create the database in postgres (CREATE DATABASE sp_target_migrate) then 'psql sp_target_migrate < in_file.psql'

 BUGS
 ----